tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     | consensus_param_updates | [ConsensusParams](#consensusparams)              | Changes to consensus-critical gas, size, and other parameters.                              | 6            |

 * **Usage**:
-    * Contains a preliminary block to be proposed, which the Application can modify.
+    * Contains a preliminary block to be proposed, called _raw block_, which the Application can modify.
     * The parameters and types of `RequestPrepareProposal` are the same as `RequestProcessProposal` and `RequestFinalizeBlock`.
     * The header contains the height, timestamp, and more - it exactly matches the